List of Wallace & Gromit characters: The Farmer

-The farmer is a bespectacled, balding man who runs the farm with Bitzer at his side and acts as the flock's primary if unwitting nemesis.
+The Farmer is a bespectacled, balding man who runs the farm with Bitzer at his side and acts as the flock's primary if unwitting nemesis.
 His livestock's main concern is to ensure he remains completely oblivious to their unusual sentience, a task made easier by his conventional, unobservant nature but complicated by his enthusiasm for picking up new hobbies.
 He can be heard frequently making wordless noises or muttering under his breath just audibly enough for the viewer to pick up on his meaning.
 His disastrous attempts at dating are a running joke of the series.
 In the 2015 movie, he is referred to as Mr. X by those who do not know his identity.
 Poor Farmer thinks he has got it all under control down at Mossy Bottom Farm.
 As he potters around the fields, his faithful dog Bitzer by his side, Farmer is completely blind to the mischief going on right under his nose.
 Though he is prone to the occasional grump, Farmer and the animals rub along well most of the time, even if their madcap escapades cause all sorts of chaos and destruction.
 A man of simple tastes who likes the quiet life, Farmer enjoys nothing more than a cup of tea in front of the TV after a hard day farming.
 In the 2019 sequel, he builds an Alien theme park called Farmageddon in order to raise funds for a new combine harvester.

+The Farmer makes a brief cameo appearance in Wallace & Gromit: Vengeance Most Fowl.

 The Naughty Pigs

-This group of swine, whose pen is adjacent to the sheep-field, are bullies to Shaun and his flock, always trying to antagonize them and get them into trouble.
-They are, however, scared of Bitzer (though they still take the chance to bully him whenever possible), and they get told off by the Farmer in "Pig Trouble".
+The Naughty Pigs are a group of swine, whose pen is adjacent to the sheep-field, and are bullies to Shaun and his flock, always trying to antagonize them and get them into trouble.
+They are, however, scared of Bitzer (though they still take the chance to bully him whenever possible).

 Pidsley

-The Farmer's yellow cat, Pidsley, is a minor character in series 1 and the main antagonist of series 2.
+Pidsley is the Farmer's orange cat, a minor character in series 1 and the main antagonist of series 2.
 He desires to be the sole recipient of the Farmer's attention and thus is jealous of Bitzer.
 He also dislikes the sheep, thinking them stupid and beneath him.

 Mower Mouth

-The Goat, Mower Mouth, who first appears in the episode of the same name, is an unstoppable eating machine.
+Mower Mouth is a goat who first appears in the episode of the same name, is an unstoppable eating machine.
 While not an unfriendly character, all his considerable energy is focused on his next meal.
-He thus routinely causes trouble for Shaun and the flock, as also seen in "Shaun the Farmer" and "Saturday Night Shaun".
-He is also the parent of Kid in Timmy Time.
+He thus routinely causes trouble for Shaun and the flock.

 The Bull

-The Bull is belligerent, powerful, and easily provoked by Shaun's antics and the color red.
-He appears in "The Bull", "Saturday Night Shaun", "Who's the Mummy?" and "Heavy Metal Shaun".
+The Bull is belligerent, powerful, and easily provoked by Shaun's antics and the colour red.
+He first appears in the episode of the same name.